Cell division: Prophase

 Prophase is the first stage of division.
-The nuclear envelope is broken down in this stage, long strands of chromatin condense to form shorter more visible strands called chromosomes, the nucleolus disappears, and microtubules attach to the chromosomes at the disc-shaped kinetochores present in the centromere.
+The nuclear envelope begins to be broken down in this stage, long strands of chromatin condense to form shorter more visible strands called chromosomes, the nucleolus disappears, and the mitotic spindle begins to assemble from the two centrosomes.
 Microtubules associated with the alignment and separation of chromosomes are referred to as the spindle and spindle fibers.
 Chromosomes will also be visible under a microscope and will be connected at the centromere.
 During this condensation and alignment period in meiosis, the homologous chromosomes undergo a break in their double-stranded DNA at the same locations, followed by a recombination of the now fragmented parental DNA strands into non-parental combinations, known as crossing over.
-This process is evidenced to be caused in a large part by the highly conserved Spo11 protein through a mechanism similar to that seen with toposomerase in DNA replication and transcription.
+This process is evidenced to be caused in a large part by the highly conserved Spo11 protein through a mechanism similar to that seen with topoisomerase in DNA replication and transcription.

+Prometaphase

+Prometaphase is the second stage of cell division.
+This stage begins with the complete breakdown of the nuclear envelope which exposes various structures to the cytoplasm.
+This breakdown then allows the spindle apparatus growing from the centrosome to attach to the kinetochores on the sister chromatids.
+Stable attachment of the spindle apparatus to the kinetochores on the sister chromatids will ensure error-free chromosome segregation during anaphase.
+Prometaphase follows prophase and precedes metaphase.

 Metaphase

-In metaphase, the centromeres of the chromosomes convene themselves on the metaphase plate (or equatorial plate), an imaginary line that is at equal distances from the two centrosome poles and held together by complexes known as cohesins.
+In metaphase, the centromeres of the chromosomes align themselves on the metaphase plate (or equatorial plate), an imaginary line that is at equal distances from the two centrosome poles and held together by complexes known as cohesins.
 Chromosomes line up in the middle of the cell by microtubule organizing centers (MTOCs) pushing and pulling on centromeres of both chromatids thereby causing the chromosome to move to the center.
 At this point the chromosomes are still condensing and are currently one step away from being the most coiled and condensed they will be, and the spindle fibers have already connected to the kinetochores.
 During this phase all the microtubules, with the exception of the kinetochores, are in a state of instability promoting their progression toward anaphase.
 At this point, the chromosomes are ready to split into opposite poles of the cell toward the spindle to which they are connected.